10 Pioneers of Black American Architecture and Design

 Founded by Hughes in 2018, FIRST 500 will become a publication and network that connect the barrier breakers like Hughes and those that came before her with future generations to inspire them throughout their pathways to licensure and success.
 Since starting her advocacy, the number of licensed Black women architects has for the first time surpassed 500 and Hughes is determined to increase that figure infinitely while celebrating the accomplishments of Black female architects and the built environments they give us.

 Pascale Sablan has been a force since starting her career as the 315th licensed Black female architect in the United States.
 Her work spans the globe with a fresh, contemporary feel, both in appearance and environmental sustainability.

 Beyond her built accomplishments, it’s Sablan’s voice that is transforming spaces.

 She is the Founder and Executive Director of Beyond the Built Environment, an organization committed to dismantling the injustice within the architectural community by elevating the accomplishments of Black trailblazers in her field and providing resources for the Black architects of the future.

-In 2021, this forward-thinking architect will take the seat as the newest president of the National Organization of Minority Architects.
-Dedicated to developing a more humane society, Pascale has shown an uncanny ability to harness both brick and mortar and bully pulpit to transform our world for the better.
+In 2021, this forward-thinking architect took the seat as the newest president of the National Organization of Minority Architects.
+Dedicated to developing a more humane society, Pascale has shown an uncanny ability to harness both brick and mortar and the bully pulpit to transform our world for the better.

-Support Black women in architecture -- click to learn more and donate today.
+Ready to support Black women in architecture?
+Click to learn more and donate today.